-Notice is hereby given that the 2009 annual meeting of stockholders of Trex Company, Inc. will be held at Winchester Country Club, 1300 Senseny Road, Winchester, Virginia, on Monday, May 6, 2009, at 9:00 a.m., local time, for the following purposes:
+Notice is hereby given that the 2010 annual meeting of stockholders of Trex Company, Inc. will be held at Winchester Country Club, 1300 Senseny Road, Winchester, Virginia, on Wednesday, May 5, 2010, at 9:00 a.m., local time, for the following purposes:

-- 1. to consider and vote upon a proposal to elect two directors of Trex Company; - 2. to consider and vote upon a proposal to ratify the appointment of Ernst & Young LLP as Trex Company's independent registered public accounting firm for the 2009 fiscal year; and - 3. to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
+- 1. to elect three directors of Trex Company; - 2. to approve the material terms for payment of annual executive incentive compensation to permit the compensation paid pursuant to such material terms to qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code; - 3. to ratify the appointment of Ernst & Young LLP as Trex Company's independent registered public accounting firm for the 2010 fiscal year; and - 4. to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.

-Only stockholders of record at the close of business on March 16, 2009 will be entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
+Only stockholders of record at the close of business on March 15, 2010 will be entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.